LaNuggets/Game_of_life/README.md

 - You can check if it's installed and see the version by running the following command in your terminal:
     ```bash
     python3 -V
+    ```
+    ```bash
     python -V
     ```

 ### 2. Directory Structure 🗂️
 - Ensure your project has a proper directory structure.
-Based on your code, you should have something like this:
+You should have something like this:
     ```bash
     Game_of_life/
         ├── .gitignore